strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 ![Overall architecture](/assets/images/posts/2020-05-18-kafka-mirror-eventhub.png)

-On one side there is a Kubernetes or OpenShift cluster where an Apache Kafka cluster is deployed and managed via the Strimzi operators as well as the Kafka Mirror Maker instance.
+On one side there is a Kubernetes cluster where an Apache Kafka cluster is deployed and managed via the Strimzi operators as well as the Kafka Mirror Maker instance.
 An application, running on the same cluster, produces messages to an Apache Kafka topic and all the data are consumed by Kafka Mirror Maker in order to be mirrored to the remote Azure Event Hub instance.

 On the other side there is the Azure Event Hub namespace, on the Microsoft Azure Cloud, where an Event Hub is filled by the messages mirrored from the corresponding Apache Kafka topic.